 The Harrow Local History Collection & Archive, owned by Harrow Council, holds archival and reference material related to the history and residents of Harrow.
 You can find out more about the Local History Collection here.

 Inside the Museum, visitors can see a selection of both collections on permanent display, telling the tale of Harrow’s many faces, phases, and places.
 The remaining collection is curated and cared for on site and is available for researchers by appointment.
 Find out more about making a Collections appointment here.

 The aim and purpose of Headstone Manor & Museum, is to represent the history of the area currently defined as London Borough of Harrow, by encouraging and inspiring people to discover the history and heritage of the local area, through its Collection, activities and partnerships.
 The Museum seeks to reflect and engage with the diverse communities in Harrow, and promote a sense of civic pride through enjoyment, lifelong learning and wellbeing for all Harrow people.

-We are currently in the process of cataloguing our collection and will provide access to this catalogue online once this process has been completed.
-If you would like to help with this process as a volunteer or have a query about the Museum Collection please email us at firstname.lastname@example.org.
+We are currently in the process of cataloguing our collections.
+If you would like to help with this process as a volunteer or have a query please email us at email@example.com.

 Donations and Legacies

 If you are considering donating material to the Museum or Local History Collection & Archive, please note that for legal purposes, all material must be signed over to the Collection by the owner/possessor.
 As such we cannot accept anonymous donations.